 As described in the TCEQ's "2004 Guidance for Assessing Texas Surface and Finished Drinking Water Quality Data" (TCEQ 2004), the TCEQ requires a minimum of 10 samples in order to assess support of the contact recreation use.
 Escherichia coli (E. coli) is the preferred indicator bacteria for assessing the contact recreation use in freshwater.
 Fecal coliform bacteria were the preferred indicator prior to 2000 and may be used when there is insufficient E. coli data.
 For this project E. coli data were used for TMDL development.
 The criteria for assessing attainment of the contact recreation use are expressed as the number ("counts") of indicator bacteria, typically given in most probable number (MPN-for E. coli) or colony-forming units (cfu-for fecal coliform) per hundred milliliters (100 mL) of water.
 These units are considered equivalent.
-For the E. coli samples exceeds 126 MPN per 100 milliliter (mL).
+For the E. coli indicator, the contact recreation use is not supported when the geometric mean of all E. coli samples exceeds 126 MPN per 100 milliliter (mL).
 The contact recreation use is also not supported if individual samples exceed 394 MPN per 100 mL more than 25 percent of the time.